check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (1) For members with limited financial means (e.g. pupils, students, unemployed, pensioners and social welfare recipients), the minimum membership fee can be reduced upon request.

-(2) The discounted minimal yearly fee is 12 Euro.
+(2) The discounted minimal yearly fee is 12 euros.

 (3) The board decides on the written application for a discount of the membership fee on the basis of paragraph 1.